Resident Wilderness Educator Job Announcement

 COMPENSATION AND BENEFITS

-The Outdoor Academy provides salary, contributory health insurance plan, on-campus room and board, professional development as an outdoor instructor and classroom teacher, breaks and other vacation periods, equipment use and pro-deals on gear, outdoor leadership training and adventure days, and weekly time off.
+The Outdoor Academy provides salary, contributory health insurance plan, retirement plan, on-campus room and board, professional development as an outdoor instructor and classroom teacher, breaks and other vacation periods, equipment use and pro-deals on gear, outdoor leadership training and adventure days, and weekly time off.
 Additionally, Residents each have a private bedroom and access to a shared kitchen and lounge area in shared on-campus housing for use during their nights off.

 TO APPLY: Submit your resume, cover letter, and our online application form using the link below.